Bain & Company: Recent history

 Bain created two technology consulting practice groups, bainlab and BainNet, in 1999 and 2000 respectively. bainlab was originally founded as Bain New Venture Group.
 It helped startups who otherwise might not afford Bain's fees and accepted partial payment in equity.

 In February 2000, Gadiesh was elected for her third consecutive term as the firm's chairman, and Tom Tierney was replaced by John Donahoe as managing director.
 Around 2000, the firm became more involved in consulting private equity firms on which companies to invest in and collaborating with technology consulting firms.
 By 2005, Bain had the largest share of the market for private equity consulting.

-By 2018, Bain's Private Equity group was over three times as large as that of the next largest consulting firm serving Private Equity firms and represented 25% of Bain's global business.
+By 2018, Bain's private equity group was over three times as large as that of the next largest consulting firm serving private equity firms and represented 25% of Bain's global business.

 Bain & Company does not publish its revenues, but it is estimated to have experienced double-digit annual growth in the 2000s.
 Although the market for management consulting was declining, the Big Three management consulting firms, including Bain & Company, continued to grow.
 Bain expanded to new offices in other countries, including India in 2006.
 Like the other big consulting firms, it began working more with governments.
 Bain maintained a "generalist" approach to management consulting but created a separate specialist business unit for IT and technology.

 In 2012, Robert Bechek was appointed CEO and was later ranked as the most-liked CEO in Glassdoor employee surveys.

 On November 20, 2017, Bain announced that Bob Bechek would step down as the worldwide managing director.
 Manny Maceda, was elected to succeed Bechek as the worldwide managing director effective March 2018.
 In an interview with the Financial Times, Maceda announced a focus on the expansion of Bain's digital practice.
 "Bain & Company acquired FRWD, a digital marketing agency based in Minneapolis, in 2018.
 Additionally, it acquired an analytics firm, Pyxis, the following year."

-In February 2022, Bain announced the acquisition of ArcBlue, procurement consulting firm active in the Asia-Pacific region.
+In February 2022, Bain announced the acquisition of ArcBlue, a procurement consulting firm active in the Asia-Pacific region.

+In 2023, annual revenues were $6 billion and there were 19,000 employees.

+In January 2024, the Financial Times reported that Bain had chosen Christophe De Vusser, the head of its European private equity advisory business, to become the firm's global chief executive.
+De Vusser, a Belgian, would succeed Maceda from July.
+He would be the first European to hold the post.